Breakdown of Average Monthly Household Expenses

 The numbers can speak to this trend – 44 million Americans owe about $1.5 trillion in student loan debt combined.
-What’s more, federal student loan services estimate that it will take the average college graduate more than 10 years to pay off his or her student loans.
+What’s more, some research estimates that it will take the average college graduate more than 20 years to pay off his or her student loans.

 Other major increases included entertainment costs, which shot up 10%, and transportation (more specifically, car purchases), which increased by 11.6%.
 Spending on food also increased, by 7.3%, while housing expenditures increased by 5.3%.
 Healthcare costs also saw a 6.9% increase.